• Products

 By doing it on the first of the year, I give myself a fresh start for the year ahead, as well as peace of mind knowing the detectors will be in full working condition for the year.

-Have you considered what fresh batteries you might put into your practice for 2023?
-Whether 2023 will bring about some serious change, or will be more about maintaining momentum, the New Year is always a great anchor point for a business refresh.
-Dust off your 2022 business plan, and take the time to assess what goals you achieved, which ones you missed, and what items just fell off the radar.
+Have you considered what fresh batteries you might put into your practice this year?
+Whether this year will bring about some serious change, or will be more about maintaining momentum, the New Year is always a great anchor point for a business refresh.
+Dust off last year's business plan, and take the time to assess what goals you achieved, which ones you missed, and what items just fell off the radar.
 Consider the following aspects of your business as you gear up to prepare for the year ahead:

 1. Pull out your practice wish list